Islim12/Artake/README.md

 🔨You can download and build this project on Android Studio.
 The project's SDK is API 22: Android 5.1.
 Hence, you must run the app on the virtual devices that have minimum API level 22.

-🔑You can change the home page in main_nav.xml or log in with the user information below to view the app:
+🔑 You can register and log in or change the home page in main_nav.xml to view the app.

-Mail Address: islimakkaya@gmail.com

-Password: islim123

 📱Since the goal was doing a web-based application, most of the images are from multiple websites.